Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Abstract

 \section{Abstract}

-Generative Flow Networks (GFlowNets) are effective at sampling diverse, high-reward objects, but in many real-world settings where new reward queries are infeasible, they must be trained from offline datasets.
-The prevailing proxy-based training methods are susceptible to error propagation, while existing proxy-free approaches often use coarse constraints that limit exploration.
-To address these issues, we propose \textbf{Trajectory-Distilled GFlowNet (TD-GFN)}, a novel proxy-free training framework.
-TD-GFN learns dense, transition-level edge rewards from offline trajectories via inverse reinforcement learning to provide rich structural guidance for efficient exploration.
-Crucially, to ensure robustness, these rewards are used indirectly to guide the policy through DAG pruning and prioritized backward sampling of training trajectories.
-This ensures that final gradient updates depend only on ground-truth terminal rewards from the dataset, thereby preventing the error propagation.
-Experiments show that TD-GFN significantly outperforms a broad range of existing baselines in both convergence speed and final sample quality, establishing a more robust and efficient paradigm for offline GFlowNet training.
+Generative Flow Networks (GFlowNets) excel at sampling diverse, high-reward objects.
+In many practical applications where active reward queries are infeasible, these models must be trained using static offline datasets.
+Prevailing training methods typically rely on a proxy model to provide reward feedback for online sampled trajectories.
+However, constructing a reliable proxy is often challenging due to data scarcity or high evaluation costs.
+While existing proxy-free approaches attempt to address this, they often impose coarse constraints that limit the model's ability to explore effectively.
+To overcome these limitations, we propose \textbf{Trajectory-Distilled GFlowNet (TD-GFN)}, a novel proxy-free training framework.
+TD-GFN utilizes inverse reinforcement learning (IRL) to extract dense, transition-level edge rewards from offline trajectories, providing rich structural guidance for efficient exploration.
+Crucially, to ensure robustness, these rewards guide the policy indirectly through DAG pruning and prioritized backward sampling.
+This design ensures that gradient updates rely exclusively on ground-truth terminal rewards from the dataset, thereby preventing error propagation.
+Empirical results demonstrate that TD-GFN significantly outperforms a broad range of existing baselines in both convergence speed and sample quality, establishing a more robust and efficient paradigm for offline GFlowNet training.